bigmangotreetech/buildahome/Issues.md

 Nallamuthu Issues
 633, 557

-MEP head with permissions

-Revert bill status options team

-Page to upload doc

-Clear balance to be there until difference is 0 but with permmission to super admin only

-Approve bill permission for project coordinator

-Additional document upload for work order

 421 check tally on project coordinator, civil

-Doc next to view work order
+Client billing (Malti)

+PO upload notification
+Mark date when task is marked complete
+Check task duplication issue
+Revert task status to incomplete

+WOrk order (Divya)

+Clear balance button disappears when a bill due for approval is deleted Additional document upload for work order (Add more than one doc for a work order) Approve bill permission for project coordinator

+DLR DPR Report to have a new column with site engineer name New field for project called status with otions on hold, ongoing, handover and show this on dlr report Separate dlr dpr text update from pictures for reliability.
+Show date and time of uplaod Show year in dlr dpr, schedule on mobile app